Feeling divine with a Carol Channing and Pommes Dauphines.

 For the perfect Pommes Dauphine, you will need to prepare two elements: mashed potatoes and puff pastry dough.

-To prepare the mashed potatoes, peel and chop the potatoes.
+- To prepare the mashed potatoes, peel and chop the potatoes.
 The smaller the chopped chunks of potatoes, the fastest it cooks, something useful if you need to be quickly out of the cooking hook.
 Put some water to boil in a sauce pan.
 Once the water boils, add your potatoes.
 Use a knife to check on them.
 If they are smooth and smooch you can put them away from the heat.
 Drain your potatoes out of the water into a bowl, and smash them with a potato masher.
-I used the hand masher version needless to say that my arms felt strong.

-To prepare the puff pastry, boil the milk with the butter in a sauce pan.
+- To prepare the puff pastry, boil the milk with the butter in a sauce pan.
 Once it boils, add all the flour at once and mix quickly until the dough starts to dry.
-It usually takes me 3 minutes.
 Then, put the mixture in a large bowl, and add the eggs one by one while mixing vigorously with a wooden spoon.
 The puff pastry is ready when it doesn’t stick to the bottom of the bowl.
-This took me quite a long effort and time to finally master this recipe and to make it mine!

 Do not hesitate to turn the Pommes Dauphines around while they cook.
 A turner in this instance will be a savior.
 Once they are nicely browned and floating, retrieve them and place them on some soaking paper, paper towels or towels to eliminate the extra oil.
 Season the Pommes Dauphine one last time, before you transfer them in your serving pan.
 Repeat until the piping bag is unfortunately empty!